Approver(s):

 Password Standards

-• All passwords are to be treated as sensitive information and should therefore never be written down or stored on-line unless secured.
+• Protection of Passwords: All passwords must be treated as sensitive information and should never be written down or stored online unless securely protected.

-• Passwords should never be shared with any other individual.
+• Confidentiality of Passwords: Passwords are strictly confidential and should never be shared with any other individual.

-• Range begins on the day the password is changed and renews with each password change.
+• Password Change Cycle: The password change cycle begins on the day the password is changed and renews with each subsequent change.

-• Daily reminders will be sent to employees 15 days prior to and until the password expiration date.
+• Daily reminders will appear when accessing Gateway 15 days prior to and until the password expiration date.

-• The employee account will be automatically forced to change the password on the next login attempt.
+• The user’s account will be automatically prompted to change the password at the next login attempt upon expiration.

-• New employees must change the password immediately upon logging into the network for the first time.
+• New Employee Password Requirement: New employees must change the password immediately upon logging into the network for the first time.

 Password Complexity Requirements

-• Not based on anything somebody else could easily guess or obtain using person-related information (e.g., names, Rattler ID, telephone numbers, dates of birth, etc.); and
+• Avoidance of Personal Information: Passwords should not be based on easily guessable or obtainable person-related information, such as names, Rattler ID, telephone numbers, dates of birth, etc.

-• When changing the password, you must assign at least one capital letter (A-Z), one digit (0-9), one special character or symbol and must be of at least 16 characters in any order.
-(Never use the @ symbol in your password).
+• Password Change Requirements: When changing the password, ensure it includes at least one capital letter (A-Z), one digit (0-9), and one special character or symbol.
+The password must be at least 16 characters long, and the elements can appear in any order.
+(Note: The use of the ‘@’ symbol in passwords is prohibited.)

 Creating Compliant Passwords